psrenergy/ncp-release-notes/docs/home.md

 * Added import/export data from/to CSV functionality to the Reservoir Operation Constraint.
 * Added import/export data from/to CSV functionality to the Renewable Generation Constraint.
 * New output results file:
-  * Quadratic losses.
+  * Quadratic losses
-  * Circuit loading.
+  * Circuit loading

 ## Corrections